 2. Data for visualization.

-is geared toward being accessible to even the less technical members of the team.
+The good news is data is becoming more and more useful, as there are more companies working to provide quality data visualization that is geared toward being accessible to even the less technical members of the team.

 The companies such as Tableau, Domo and IBM are all